 The keen observer may have noticed the change of masthead on this blog, and while I’m not typically prone to public introspection, I recognize that a name change outside of marriage (and for a man, in any circumstance) is an unusual enough event in our culture that the matter deserves a bit of explanation.

 I was a strange child — this should not come as a surprise to those who know me to be a strange adult.
 I like to think of myself as inwardly eccentric; I present a fairly reserved public face because I’m not naturally inclined to draw attention to myself (though I admit my addiction to Twitter belies this claim).
 While I’m a happy introvert these days, my personality stems from a social anxiety I developed as a child and that persists in my adulthood.
 For years I was unable to recognize the source of that anxiety, which is odd because I’ve never had trouble remembering specific events from my childhood.
 It’s only been in the past few years that I’ve been able to correctly identify these events as a pattern of abuse.
 I didn’t write this to dwell on the past or seek sympathy for ancient history.
-But I was sexually abused by my father at a young age, and that abuse became physical, and then psychological as I got older.
+But I was abused by my father at a young age, first physically, and then psychologically as I got older.
 My dad is a child abuser, a cheater, a master manipulator, an addict, and at the moment, a federal prisoner.
 It’s not a nice thing to say, but sometimes it’s helpful to just start by laying out the facts.

 Everything good about me, with the exception of my dad’s intelligence and dark sense of humor, I attribute to the three women who raised me: my mom, Mary; my grandmother, Frances; and my nanny, Mary Maude.
 Because my parents were public schoolteachers, my mom was afforded little in the way of maternity leave and their tiny salaries couldn’t bear the brunt of her not going back to work, so they managed to set money aside to find a babysitter to take care of me during the day.
 I don’t remember how they found Mary Maude, but what started out as a babysitting job became family; I think of her as one of my moms.
 My grandmother was also a regular fixture in my life; my brother John and I had the good fortune of being the only grandchildren who lived in the same small town my grandparents did, and we happily monopolized their time.
 Their house was my second home and my refuge.
 A standard vacation for my parents was a Saturday night at home alone while I slept at my grandparents’ house.
 A really luxurious, every-few-years vacation for them was a week at the State Park while my grandparents took me to our family farm, the house my great-grandfather built out in the country.